ubccr/hpc-toolset-tutorial/coldfront/README.md

 `slurm_specs` Enter: `Fairshare=100:DefaultQOS=normal`
 `slurm_user_specs` Enter: `Fairshare=parent:DefaultQOS=normal`
 - Set the status to `Active`, set the start date to today, and set the expiration date to the end of this month.
 If you click the `Approve` button, this will set the status to `Active` and set the expiration date out to one year from today.
 For the purposes of this demo, we wanted to shorten the allocation length.
 [See here](https://coldfront.readthedocs.io/en/latest/config/#coldfront-core-settings) for more on changing the allocation length default.
 - Click the `Update` button
+- Return back to the `Admin` menu and click on the `Allocation Requests`
 - Click on the `Details` button next to the `Project Storage` allocation request to configure and activate the allocation:
-click the `Add Allocation Attribute` button and select these allocation attributes from the drop down menu:
+click the `Add Allocation Attribute` button and select these allocation attributes from the drop down menu and set their values:
 `freeipa_group` Enter: `grp-cgray`
 `Storage Quota (GB)` Enter: `1000`
 `Storage Directory`  Enter: `/projects/cgray`